JetAstra/.github/profile/README.md

-## JetAstra Team —— From the Darkness, We Craft the Light.
+## JetAstra Team —— From the darkness, we craft the light.

 <!--
 ![GitHub Org's stars](https://img.shields.io/github/stars/InternLM)